 As we said a week since, this is not law, it is revolution; and if the people tamely submit we may bid a long farewell to constitutional government.
 Fraud no longer vitiates.
-A corrupt administration has only, by its bayonets, to hold a State usurpation long enough in power for a corrupt returning board to do its vile task, and the work is done.
+A corrupt administration has only, by its bayonets, to hold a State usurpation long enough in power for a corrupt returning borrd to do its vile task, and the work is done.

-If a man thus returned to power can ride in safety from the Executive mansion to the Capitol, to be inaugurated, we are fitted for the slavery that will follow the ted States are of this servile sort.
-We do not believe that they are prepared, without a blow, to part with their hard earned. served on the citizens of Louisiana and drunkard.
+If a man thus returned to power can ride in safety from the Executive manufon to the Capitol, to be inaugurated, we are fitted for the slavery that will follow the inauguration.

+We do not believe the people of the United States are of this servile sort.
+We do not believe that they are prepared, without a blow, to part with their hard earned, blood-stained possessions.
+Notice is now served on the citizens of Louisiana and drunkard.

 South Carolina that they must care for themselves.
 How soon lamp-posts will bear fruit is for them to say.
-To the people of the North and West notice is given that all bondholders and monopolists may fatten secure, is repaid by no security for their rights, and that a shrinkage of values is now it order.
-If there is law for fraud there reason for violence.
-And to that we make tainted with fraud and therefore those who our last appeal .- Washington Capitol.
+To the people of the North and West notice is given that all the toil to which they are subjected, that bondholders and monopolists may fatten secure, is repaid by no security for their rights, and that a shrinkage of values is now in order. .If there is law for fraud there is reason for violence.
+And to that we make our last appeal .- Washington Capitol.